2021 ANNUAL CONFERENCE

 Lanier Islands Legacy Lodge

-The theme for the 66th Annual GGS Conference is The Road Forward: Intersectionality in Aging.
+The theme for the 66th Annual GGS Conference was The Road Forward: Intersectionality in Aging.
 Intersectionality is a lens through which “categories of race, class, gender, sexuality, nationality, ability, ethnicity, and age – among others – [are viewed] as interrelated.
 Intersectionality is a way of understanding and explaining complexity in the world, in people, and in human experiences.”

 Please watch the video to learn more about our conference theme.